alexjp87/Cloud-AWS--Serverless_Photo_Gallery/README.md

 `"Principal": "*"` "ALL USERS" ("*" means apply policy to all users)

-`"Action": "s3:GetObject"` "TO PERFORM THE GetObject ACTION (retrieve objects (images) from the bucket)"
+`"Action": "s3:GetObject"` "TO PERFORM THE GetObject ACTION (i.e. retrieve objects (images) from the bucket)"

 `"Resource": "arn:aws:s3:::photo-gallery-images-{your-unique-id}/*"` "APPLY POLICY TO ALL BUCKET OBJECTS" (/* specifies all files)